aambrioso1/erika_site/README.md

 # erika_site
-A website for Erika Ambrioso's Aircraft Tracking App
+A website for Erika Ambrioso and I to experiment with.